Remembering the Artists of the Warsaw Ghetto

 Born in 1914 in Warsaw, Władysław Szlengel was a poet, journalist, stage actor and a prolific artist.
 Before the war, he was one of the best-known authors of song lyrics.
 He conjured warm, sincere, poetic images in short versified forms for pieces of music by various composers.
-He penned the words for such hits as Jadziem Panie Zielonka (Let’s Go Mr. Coachman) and Panna Andzia Ma Wychodne (Ms. Andzia’s Leave).
+He penned the words for such hits as Jadziem Panie Zielonka (Let’s Go, Mr Coachman) and Panna Andzia Ma Wychodne (Ms Andzia’s Got a Day Off).

 In poetry, he was a bitter observer of life in Poland in the 1930s, including the changes in Polish-Jewish relations and the rise of anti-semitism.
 In the Warsaw ghetto, Szlengel wrote pieces for the cabaret.
 His last poetic project, What I Read to the Dead, was envisaged as an ironic chronicle of life in the ghetto.
 It was published after his death.
 The most popular poet of the ghetto, known as the 'chronicler of the sinking', Szlengel perished on the 8th May 1943, during the Warsaw Ghetto Uprising.

-Herszl Danielewicz was a poet and collector of Jewish folklore, also known as Herszele.
+Herszl Danielewicz, also known as Herszele, was a poet and collector of Jewish folklore.
 He wrote solely in Yiddish.
-Two of his folk-stylised poems became hugely popular as songs: Gey Ooyf Bboydems, Kkrikh in Kelers (Go to the Attics, Get Into the Basements) and Rashke Iz a Moyd a Voyle (Raszke Is a Good Girl).
-Following his death due to starvation in the Warsaw Ghetto, his closest friend and poet, Icchak Katzeneslon, wrote a poem in his memory.
+Two of his folk-stylised poems became hugely popular as songs: Gey Ooyf Bboydems, Kkrikh in Kelers (To the Attics, To the Basements) and Rashke Iz a Moyd a Voyle (Raszke is a Good Girl).
+Following his death due to starvation in the Warsaw Ghetto, his closest friend and poet, Icchak Katzeneslon, wrote a poem in Danielewicz's memory.